Skip to main content

 fileInput.addEventListener("change", handleFiles, false);

 Fireproof will take care of encoding it to UnixFS, encrypting it, and replicating with your chosen storage backend.
-Files are synced outside the main database, so they replicate on-demand and then are made available offline via the database.
+Files are synced outside the main ledger, so they replicate on-demand and then are made available offline via the ledger.
 By default the files are encrypted, so they are safe to store in untrusted storage.

 Load file data